Risk Warning: Your Capital is at Risk.

 Most traders have the vast majority of their assets in stocks and bonds.

-Commodities such as barley provide traders with a way to diversify and reduce the overall risk of their portfolios.
+Commodities like barley provide traders with a way to diversify and reduce the overall risk of their portfolios.

 Where Can You Trade Barley?